spiralizing/spiralizing.github.io/DSEntries/WineQuality.md

 ```

 our model performs slightly worse in predicting quality score for red wine, it could be related to the size of the dataset.
-But why is that we can have higher accuracy in predicting the amount of residual sugar?
+But why is that we can have higher accuracy in predicting chemical properties relevant to flavor profile like the amount of residual sugar?

 this discrepancy could have different explanations: